Indigenous Australian art: Stone arrangements

 Aboriginal stone arrangements are a form of rock art constructed by Aboriginal Australians.
 Typically they consist of stones, each of which may be about 30 cm in size, laid out in a pattern extending over several metres or tens of metres.
 Each stone is well-embedded into the soil, and many have "trigger-stones" to support them.
 Particularly fine examples are in the state of Victoria, where some examples have very large stones.
 For example, the stone arrangement at Wurdi Youang consists of about 100 stones arranged in an egg-shaped oval about 50 m across.
 The appearance of the site is similar to that of the megalithic stone circles found throughout Britain (although the function and culture are presumably completely different).
 Although its association with Aboriginal Australians is well-authenticated and beyond doubt, the purpose is unclear, although it may have a connection with initiation rites.
 It has also been suggested that the site may have been used for astronomical purposes.

 Smaller stone arrangements are found throughout Australia, such as those near Yirrkala, which depict accurate images of the praus used by Macassan Trepang fishermen and spear throwers.

 Wood carvings

-Wood carving has always been an essential part of Aboriginal culture, requiring wood, sharp stone to carve, wire and fire.
+Wood carving has long been an essential part of Aboriginal culture, requiring wood, sharp stone to carve, wire and fire.
 The wire and fire were used to create patterns on the object by heating the wire with the fire and placing it on the wood carving.

 Wood carvings such as those by Central Australian artist Erlikilyika shaped like animals, were sometimes traded to Europeans for goods.

 The reason Aboriginal people made wood carvings was to help tell their Dreaming stories and pass on their group's lore and essential information about their country and customs.
 They were also used in ceremonies, such as the ilma.

 Aboriginal people from the Tiwi Islands traditionally carved pukumani grave posts, and since the 1960s have been carving and painting iron wood figures.